kimsa9/stations_clustering/README.md

 ## Bike station clustering

-Script to perform a clustering based on either the location of bike stations.
+Script to perform a clustering based on either the location of bike stations or other characteristics.

 !["clustering"](output/geo_clustering.png)
 *Chart : Result of the dbscan algorithm with parameters 0.25km and minimum 2 stations in a cluster*